 So What Is a Bullae?

 The later official seals were usually larger than the private seals.
 And could be designated seals of office, with inscriptions only identifying the office.
-In many cases, fingerprints of the person who made the impression remain visible near the border of the seal in the clay.
+In many cases, the fingerprints of the person who made the impression remain visible near the border of the seal in the clay.
 Various forms of bullae have been found in archeological digs.

 A Rich Amount of Bullae Found in the City of David